As you know, or likely suspect but maybe don't want to admit :), tracking calories is a focal point of fat loss.

-How common is this scenario?
-You are preparing dinner for the family, the sides are done, but you are still cooking the chicken.
+How common is this scenario for you: You are preparing dinner for the family, the sides are done, but you are still cooking the chicken.
 You reach over, grab the spoon for the rice and “taste” a spoonful.
-5 minutes later, the chicken isn’t quite done, the rice is still there, and now you snag another bite.
+5 minutes later, the chicken still isn’t quite done, the rice is still there, and you snag another bite.

-Chances are, at the end of the day, you aren’t going to record the extra rice, or the handful from the pantry.
+Chances are, at the end of the day when you recall your meals to enter them into your tracker, you aren’t going to record the extra rice, or the handful from the pantry.

 There is also research to back this up.
 Studies have shown "failure of some subjects to lose weight while eating a diet they report as low in calories, is due to an energy intake substantially higher than reported, and an overestimation of physical activity".

-Measuring food with a food scale, or using measuring cups and spoons, is going to be the most accurate way to determine exact portion sizes.
+Measuring food with a food scale, or using measuring cups and spoons, is the most accurate way to determine exact portion sizes.
 But think about the last time you actually measured out your ranch dressing.
-Ummm...maybe never?!?

 An extra 50-100 calories each time you are saucing up your chicken or dipping your fries can add up quite quickly.